open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 `SpanProcessor` had already received events prior to the call to `ForceFlush` SHOULD be completed as soon as possible, preferably before returning from this method.

-In particular, if the `SpanProcessor` has any associated exporters, it MUST call the exporter's `Export` with all spans for which this was not already done and then invoke `ForceFlush` on it.
+In particular, if any `SpanProcessor` has any associated exporter, it SHOULD try to call the exporter's `Export` with all spans for which this was not already done and then invoke `ForceFlush` on it.
+The [built-in SpanProcessors](#built-in-span-processors) MUST do so.
+If a timeout is specified (see below), the SpanProcessor MUST prioritize honoring the timeout over finishing all calls.
+It MAY skip or abort some or all Export or ForceFlush calls it has made to achieve this goal.

 `ForceFlush` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.